rtcTo/rtc2git/README.md

 ## Contribute
+We welcome any feedback! :)

-Feel free to report or fix [issues](https://github.com/rtcTo/rtc2git/issues) or create new pull requests
+Feel free to report and/or fix [issues](https://github.com/rtcTo/rtc2git/issues) or create new pull requests

 ## Wiki
 For more details [visit our wiki] (https://github.com/WtfJoke/rtc2git/wiki)